Goal 8: Policies, processes and practices

 Our Re-grading policy and Procedure enables any member of staff to ask to have their pay and grading evaluated and if they are not satisfied with the outcome they can appeal (see Section 6, Page 5).

-Our Grievance, Appeals and Complaints policy ensures ” all members of staff have access to a procedure to help resolve any grievances relating to their employment fairly . . . with a wide range of issues, including the allocation of work, working environment or conditions, the opportunities that have been given for career development or the way in which staff have been managed” (Section 1, Page 1).
+We have a Grievance Procedure and a Grievance, Appeals and Complaints policy which ensure “all members of staff have access to a procedure to help resolve any grievances relating to their employment fairly . . . with a wide range of issues, including the allocation of work, working environment or conditions, the opportunities that have been given for career development or the way in which staff have been managed” (Section 1, Page 1).

 Employment practice equivalent rights outsourcing